vishwashankar1304/Shiva-traders-E-commerce_for_electrical_shop-/client/README.md

-# Shiva Traders - Consultancy & Electronics Services
+# Siva Traders - Consultancy & Electronics Services

-Welcome to the official repository for **Shiva Traders**, a modern consultancy and electronics trading platform.
+Welcome to the official repository for **Siva Traders**, a modern consultancy and electronics trading platform.
 This project aims to deliver a seamless shopping and consultation experience for electronics products, catering to both general customers and business clients.

 ## 🛍️ Project Overview